JaunPaul/RoadSideLaw/roadblockchecklist.md

 # **Road Block Checklist**

+## What is the roadblock check list?
+Here is the Road Block Checklist, which provides guidance for drivers when approaching a roadblock.
+This checklist is compiled by the Road Users Association and Big Sky Cubby Hole Notes

-When arriving at a road block, follow these steps:
+## When arriving at a road block, follow these steps:

 1. **Be Polite and Courteous:**
    * Remove your sunglasses.